 Bess Nielsen and Jan Machenhauer founded Epice in 1999 and they have a built a huge global following.
 With uniquely beautiful prints, these Spring scarves will suit all ages & are the perfect versatile accessory.

 Off to Goa in India now to discover a new silk scarf brand called Fara.
 I get a lot of e-mails from scarf designers asking me to look at their products and this one caught my eye as the designs were so different and the story behind them really appealed to me.
 Fara designs are hand drawn scenes inspired by life in India, which is where the design team lives.
 Sadly I didn’t get to go to Goa to meet them but I did meet up with Rachel and Fumie in London and fell in love with their fabulous silk scarves.
 They have designed the scarves based on places in India that are close to their hearts – Varanasi, Himalaya and Goa.
 The scarves are large so can be tied in a variety of styles and I also think they would be make a worthy candidate for framing and hanging on a wall in your house or office – a wonderful centrepiece.

 And last but not least we have the incredibly talented Sabina Savage.
 Sabina only launched her label in 2013 and is already achieving notable success being stocked in luxury boutiques around the globe.
 I think her designs (which are all hand drawn) are truly stunning and completely different from anything else I have seen.
 The quality of Sabina’s hand finished silk scarves is exceptional – designed in the UK and printed in Como, Italy.
-Take a look at my previous journal posting on how to wear silk scarves HERE, which shows a couple of her designs on our model.
 Her spring summer 15 collection is inspired by traditional Japanese drawings and illustration – there’s no doubt that her unique silk scarves are truly works of art!